AminAlam/StartupFleet/README.md

-# BrightFleet - Strategic Visualization Platform
+# StartupFleet - Strategic Visualization Platform

-BrightFleet is an interactive, browser-based strategic management tool designed to visualize complex organizational goals, expeditions, and resource allocations in a gamified "Sea of Strategy" metaphor.
+StartupFleet is an interactive, browser-based strategic management tool designed to visualize complex organizational goals, expeditions, and resource allocations in a gamified "Sea of Strategy" metaphor.

 ## 🌟 Key Features